Goutham100/Media-Vault/README.md

 # MediaVault
-MediaVault is a Python-based application that allows users to search for movies, TV shows, or anime using TMDb’s API, filter searches by genre, release year, language, and rating, and view user reviews.
+MediaVault is a Python-based application that allows users to search for movies, TV shows, or anime using TMDb’s API, filter searches by genre, release year, language, and rating, and view user reviews with searching and sorting using BinarySearchTrees(BST).
 The application also provides user authentication to enable login and signup functionality.

 This is the DSA project of III Sem Cyber Physical Systems Engineering Students of MIT,Manipal.
 ## Table of Contents